 If you don’t recall the Scriptural imagery, maybe you’ll recall the scene from “Finding Nemo.”

-Speaking of schools, the new school year has begun…and you know what that means.
-It’s time to start planning for next year!
+Speaking of schools, the new school year has begun…and you know what that means – it’s time to start planning for next year!

-Perhaps you have the tools to track and follow-up with parents of prospective students (but if you don’t, contact me at [email protected] with the words “Online Enrollment” in the subject line), but what do you use to generate those inquiries via calls, emails, or stop-in visits?
-That’s where marketing comes in.
-Even with the power of social media, schools continue to spend (note that I didn’t use the word, “invest”) funds on billboards, radio and television commercials, and newspaper advertisements simply to come to the conclusion that many of those methods are expensive and may not generate the amount of inquiries necessary to have a large, or several large, Kindergarten class or classes.
+Even with the power of social media, schools continue to spend (note that I didn’t use the word, “invest”) funds on billboards, radio, cable television commercials, and local newspaper advertisements simply to come to the conclusion that many of those methods are expensive and may not generate the amount of inquiries necessary to have a large, or several large, Kindergarten class or classes.

 Let me offer five things you NEED: